 Three Real-Life Scenarios

-Scenario 1: Jenny, single, working a few retail shifts per week
+Scenario 1: Jenny, single, a few retail shifts a week

-Scenario 2: David and Sue, both working part-time
+Scenario 2: David and Sue, both picking up a bit of work

 Scenario 3: Margaret, taking a short-term contract

-Her banked Work Bonus of $11,800 is drawn down against the employment income across the contract period.
-Most of her income is sheltered from the income test, and her pension reduces only modestly or not at all depending on the timing.
+Her $11,800 banked Work Bonus is drawn down against her employment income over those eight weeks.
+The bulk of her income is sheltered from the income test, and her pension reduces only modestly depending on timing.
+This is exactly the situation the Work Bonus bank is built for, and it’s one of the most under-used features of the Age Pension system.

-Receiving the Age Pension while working comes with a reporting obligation.
-You must report employment income to Centrelink, even if the Work Bonus means it has no impact on your payment.
+Working while on the pension comes with a reporting obligation.
+You report all employment income to Centrelink, even when the Work Bonus means it has zero impact on your payment.

 - In person at a Services Australia service centre